JoshJRose/myWebsite/README.md

-This is my test website so I can document personal projects and learn web development mechanics niggaaaaa
+This is my test website so I can document personal projects and learn web development mechanics niggaaa